 The most common method of accessing machines is via Windows Remote Desktop Protocol (RDP).
 We recommend you check to see if you have the Remote Desktop enabled and if so, disable it.
 For more information, see How to use Remote Desktop.

-If you need to use Remote Desktop, see our Malwarebytes Labs article How to protect your RDP access from ransomware attacks on how best to lock it down.
+If you need to use Remote Desktop, see our Malwarebytes Labs article How to protect RDP on how best to lock it down.